jaytoday/MCPJungle/CONTRIBUTION.md

 ### Before Making Significant Changes

-**If you plan on opening a PR for a significant change, first open a Discussion to align with the community on the changes you plan on making.** This helps ensure your effort is well-directed and aligns with project priorities.
+1. **If you plan on opening a PR for a significant change, first open a Discussion to align with the community on the changes you plan on making.**
+This helps ensure your effort is well-directed and aligns with project priorities.

+2. **Sending Pull Requests with large amounts of AI-generated Code is discouraged.**
+This makes it very hard for the maintainers to review your code.

+For any code that you generate using AI tools, please make sure to:
+1. Run it.
+Does it all work as expected?
+2. Run tests.
+Do they all pass?
+3. Review it yourself.
+Does it fit into the rest of the codebase?
+Can it be reduced?

 ### Pull Request Process